-- Slow Down: The faster you’re traveling, the longer it’s going to take you to stop your vehicle.
+- Slow Down: “You can’t stop on a dime”, is not just a saying.
+The faster you’re traveling, the longer it’s going to take you to stop your vehicle.
 In fact, each time your speed doubles, your stopping distance quadruples.
 Thirty percent of car crash deaths involve speeding, so make sure your teen knows to obey posted speed limits at all times, and reduce speed as needed to maintain control of the vehicle.

-- Keep Your Distance: Tailgating is a common habit that leads to many crashes each year.
-Make sure your teen understands that the more space between them and the car in front of them, the more time they have to react and stop if necessary.
+- Keep Your Distance: Tailgating is a common habit that leads to many crashes, and injuries, each year.
+A good rule of ‘thumb’ is to keep a distance of two full car lengths between you and the car in front of you.
+Make sure your teen understands that the more space they give the driver ahead of them, the more time they have to react and stop if necessary.

-- No Cell Phones: Phone use while driving is a good area to enact a 0 tolerance policy.
-Absolutely no texting, using apps, or taking calls.
-Hands on the wheel, eyes on the road.
+- No Cell Phones: Phone use while driving is a good area to enact a zero-tolerance policy.
+Absolutely no texting, no using apps, and no taking calls, even if Bluetooth is enabled.
+Keeping your hands on the wheel and your eyes on the road is the only way to avoid distractions that can lead to crashes.
 There is enough to focus on while driving without adding a phone into the mix.